jamulussoftware/jamuluswebsite/wiki/en/en-Installation-for-Linux.md

 1. Install the package: `sudo dpkg -i /path/to/jamulus_latest_ubuntu_amd64.deb` and fix the dependencies with `sudo apt-get install -f`.
 1. Since Jamulus needs the JACK server, you have to install it too.
 We recommend to use `QjackCtl` to configure JACK.
 You can install it via `sudo apt-get install qjackctl`

-**Note:** The generated deb files will install Jamulus with a lower case "j".
-You can therefore start it in terminal by typing `jamulus`.
-This is different to a version you compiled from git which would use the upper case *J*!

 Afterwards you should look at the "Set up your sound card" step on this page.

+---

-If you can't use one of these options, you need to compile Jamulus from source.
-That's quite easy:
+If you can't use one of above options, you need to compile Jamulus from source:

 ## Get Jamulus sources